NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Here are some key takeaways from the article:

 - Trade-offs are necessary.
 Optimizing one aspect can negatively affect performance in another area.
 This means we need to maintain a comprehensive overview of the entire system.
-- Websites and apps can still function well, even with less-than-ideal technologies on the client or server side, as long as the architecture is well-designed.
+- Websites and apps can still perform well, even with less-than-ideal technologies on the client or server side, as long as the architecture is well-designed.
 - Some optimizations come with trade-offs that can impact users, which means they should only be pursued at the product owner's request.
 Project owners need to understand what architectural elements contribute to high-performing websites and apps, ask developers to adopt these designs, and ensure they're implemented during quality control.

 Finally, this article is by no means a comprehensive guide to web performance.
-It is also inevitably biased by my experience using JavaScript frameworks (mainly React) and with WordPress.
+It completely glosses over backend performance.
+And, It is inevitably biased by my experience using JavaScript frameworks (mainly React) and with WordPress.

 # Table of content